The Team Science Core is currently seeking a co-faculty lead. Learn more about the position and find out how to apply.

-- Researchers across the University and Health System who want to engage in transdisciplinary, team-based research
+- Researchers across the University and Health System who want to build skills in support of excellence in transdisciplinary, team-based research

-- Schools, institutes, and initiatives to identify ongoing and future collaborative research and provide training and professional development opportunities to support their teams
+- Schools, institutes, and initiatives to identify ongoing and future collaborative research, and provide training and professional development opportunities to support their scholars and teams

 - Duke leadership to identify current practices and potential improvements in the recognition of collaborative science in the tenure process